atchaya24112007-a11y/CodeAlpha_RandomQuoteGenerator/README.md

-# CodeAlpha_RandomQuoteGenerator
-Random Code Generator App
+Random Quote Generator
+Description:

-The Random Code Generator App is a simple application that generates a unique random code each time the user clicks a button.
-In addition to code generation, the app displays a greeting message based on the current time of the day, providing a personalized user experience.
+The Random Quote Generator is a simple web application that displays a new random quote every time the user clicks a button.
+Along with quote generation, the application also shows a greeting message based on the current time of the day, such as Good Morning, Good Afternoon, or Good Evening, providing a personalized user experience.

-Features
+This project is designed to demonstrate basic web development concepts including dynamic content rendering, conditional logic, and user interaction.

+Features:

-Generates a new random code on every button click
+Generates a random quote on each button click

-Displays time-based greetings such as:
+Displays time-based greetings

-*Good Morning

-*Good Afternoon

-*Good Evening

-*Good Night

-User-friendly and minimal interface
+Clean and simple user interface

 Beginner-friendly project structure

 Technologies Used

- Application UI development
+HTML – Structure of the application

+CSS (Inline CSS) – Basic styling and layout

+JavaScript –

- Random code generation logic
+Random quote generation

- Conditional statements for time-based greetings

- Event handling for button clicks
+Time-based greeting logic

+Button click handling

+How It Works

+The user clicks the Generate Quote button.

+A random quote is selected and displayed on the screen.

+Based on the system time, an appropriate greeting message is shown.

-Project Objective
+Project Objective:

-The objective of this project is to practice core app development concepts such as user interaction, conditional logic, and dynamic content rendering.
-This project is suitable for beginners and is part of academic/internship learning.
+The objective of this project is to practice core front-end development skills such as working with JavaScript logic, handling user events, and creating dynamic UI elements.
+This project is suitable for beginners and is part of an internship learning task.

-Future Improvements
+Future Enhancements:

- Option to customize code length

- Copy generated code to clipboard
+Add more quotes or categories

-UI enhancements and animations
+Improve UI styling and responsiveness

-Code history tracking
+Add copy-to-clipboard functionality

+Store previously generated quotes

+Author:

+Developed as part of the CodeAlpha App Development Internship.